fawad-khalil/cat-voting/SELF_REFLECTION.md

 **Styling**: Tailwind CSS was chosen for rapid development and consistency.
 The trade-off is larger bundle size, but the utility-first approach speeds up development significantly.
 Custom CSS would be more performant but require more maintenance.

+**Tabs**: I implemented tabs using component state instead of libraries like react-tabs because I didn't want to add complexity layers for this minimal project.
+We can use react-tabs for the real-world projects instead of re-inventing the wheel.

+**Environments based configuration**
+We can do a lot by separating out the environments for development, QA, UAT and production.
+But it wasn't necessary for this minimal project.

 **Testing**: Implemented basic unit tests for demonstration.
 In a production environment, I would add integration tests and end-to-end tests.
 The current test coverage is minimal but shows the testing setup.

 ### Feature Implementation